OpenBB-finance/OpenBB/CONTRIBUTING.md

 ### Open a Pull Request

 Once you're happy with what you have, push your branch to remote.
 E.g. `git push origin feature/AmazingFeature`.

-Note that we follow gitflow naming convention, so your branch name should be prefixed with `feature/` or `hotfix/` depending on the type of work you are doing.
+> Note that we follow gitflow naming convention, so your branch name should be prefixed with `feature/` or `hotfix/` depending on the type of work you are doing.

-A user may create a **Draft Pull Request** when he/she wants to discuss implementation with the team.
+A user may create a **Draft Pull Request** when there is the intention to discuss implementation with the team.

 ### Review Process

-As soon as the Pull Request is opened, our repository has a specific set of github actions that will not only run linters on the branch just pushed, but also run pytest on it.
+As soon as the Pull Request is opened, our repository has a specific set of github actions that will not only run linters on the branch just pushed, but also run `pytest` on it.
 This allows for another layer of safety on the code developed.

 In addition, our team is known for performing `diligent` code reviews.
 This not only allows us to reduce the amount of iterations on that code and have it to be more future proof, but also allows the developer to learn/improve his coding skills.

-Often in the past the reviewers have suggested better coding practices, e.g. using `1_000_000` instead of `1000000` forbetter visibility, or suggesting a speed optimization improvement.
+Often in the past the reviewers have suggested better coding practices, e.g. using `1_000_000` instead of `1000000` for better visibility, or suggesting a speed optimization improvement.

 ## Understand Code Structure